angellmei/ShoeIdentifier/README.md

 # ShoeIdentifier
 Neural Network project that determines whether a shoe is from the right of left foot, as well as if it is female or male.
+This is done using a Convolutional Neural Network and the Cross Entropy loss function.
+60 files of each data folder (Training, Test Women, Test Men) were uploaded as the total number of images for training was 1500, and 100 for both test sets.
+The code and several graphs are available in the notebook file.